How to Engage Customers & Increase Sales With an Email Welcome Series

 Welcome Series Interval

-For most welcome series sequences, it’s fine to send one email each day or every other day.
+For most welcome series sequences, sending one email each day or every other day is fine.

-Don’t worry about over-sending.
-The beginning of your relationship with a new subscriber is actually the best time to send email content more often than you normally would.
-After all, they just opted into your list, so they’re ready to hear what you have to say.
+Don’t worry about over-sending right away.
+The beginning of your relationship with new subscribers is actually the best time to send email content more often than you normally would.
+After all, they just opted in to your list, so they’re ready to hear what you have to say.

 Don’t allow too much time between emails.
-If you wait too long, the recipient won’t see them as a connected series.
-You want them to think “Oh, here’s the next email in that chain,” but not “Ugh, another one already.”
+The recipient won’t see them as a connected series if you wait too long.
+You want them to think, “Oh, here’s the next email in that chain,” but not “Ugh, another one already.”

 There are exceptions, of course.
 It’s important to consider your customers’ needs, preferences, and problems.

-For instance, if you kick off a welcome series by giving your recipients a free trial of your product, it’s smart to give them some time to actually use the product.
-One day may not be enough time for them to poke around, especially if it’s a work product and they sign up on a Sunday.
+For example, if you kick off a welcome series by giving your recipients a free trial of your product, it’s smart to give them some time to actually use the product.
+One day may not be enough time for them to poke around, especially if it’s a work-related product and they signed up on a Sunday.

-In some cases, it makes sense to send more than once per day.
+Sometimes, it makes sense to send more than one email per day.
 Home warranty companies are notorious for sending multiple emails the day a subscriber signs up.
-This is because the subscriber is often highly motivated to buy a warranty and they’re simultaneously comparing multiple offers.
+This is because the subscriber is often highly motivated to buy a warranty, and they’re simultaneously comparing multiple offers.

 Welcome Series Content

-Now that you understand why you should create a welcome series, you’re probably wondering what to put in those emails.
-You have a lot of leeway here, but your goal is to build a tighter relationship with the recipient by adding value to their lives and enticing them to take action.
+Now that you understand why you should create an email welcome series, you’re probably wondering what to put in those emails.
+You have a lot of leeway here, but your goal is to build a stronger relationship with the recipient by adding value to their lives and enticing them to take action.

 Ultimately, what you send depends on what you want your subscribers to know and do.
 Let’s go over some common options.